bytedeco/javacv/README.md

 Visual Studio Code (Java SE 7 or newer):

- 1. Navigate to Java Projects > Refrenced Libraries, click `+`.
+ 1. Navigate to Java Projects > Referenced Libraries, click `+`.
  2. Locate the JAR files, select them, and click OK.

-IntelliJ IDEA (Android 5.0 or newer):
+IntelliJ IDEA (Android 7.0 or newer):

  1. Follow the instructions on this page: http://developer.android.com/training/basics/firstapp/
  2. Copy all the JAR files into the `app/libs` subdirectory.